skip to Main Content

 How much does counselling cost?

-At Waypoint, it is our goal to work with you to reach your goals in a timely manner.
+At Waypoint, it is our goal to work with you to reach your goals in a timely manner with the right counsellor for your needs.

 Is counselling confidential?